What we’re about

 WAITLIST:

-If you are unable to join us in June we hope you'll stay interested and join us for a meal in the future.
-Looking forward to catching up with you for dinner at Purple Patch!
+If you are unable to join us in December we hope you'll stay interested and join us for a meal in the future.
+Looking forward to catching up with you for a year end dinner at The Simon!10 attendees - $2.00

 We ask that ALL folks honor their RSVP.
 If you are unable to attend after sending in a YES, please update your status so that others may join and help us support local businesses.
 In the event our group incurs a fee for no-shows / late cancellations, your ability to RSVP for future events will be restricted.
 Thank you in advance for your understanding.